garybgenett/gary-os/README.md

 ### EFI ########################################################################
 [EFI]: #efi

-Both the GaryOS [Kernel] and the GRUB 'x86_64.efi' file in [Boot] are EFI applications, and can be used directly from an EFI menu on an appropriate partition.
+Both the GaryOS [Kernel] and the GRUB 'x86_64.efi' file in [Boot] (see [GRUB]) are EFI applications, and can be used directly from an EFI menu on an appropriate partition.

 Booting from either of these files with EFI is supported, but the necessary EFI configuration/steps are not tested or supported.